cfisch3r/cfisch3r.github.io/_posts/2024-04-27-developers-guide-to-software-estimation-the-basics.md

 >
 > -- David J. Anderson, Kanban - Sucessfull Evolutionary Change for Your Technology Business

-Finally they achieved an average lead time reduction of 90% of 140 days to 14 days by skipping the estimation work and focusing on always selecting the most important tickets, winning the Engineering Excellence Award.
+Finally they achieved an average lead time reduction of 90% by skipping the estimation work and focusing on always selecting the most important tickets, winning the Engineering Excellence Award.

 Having read this story, I was confident that I would finally escape estimation hell, but it turned out that there were still situations where focussing on the most valuable task and being efficient was not enough.
 When making a decision with serious consequences, you still need to invest time in estimation, if you do not want to leave the outcome to chance, for example: